Documentation

 • Short options can have arguments specified after optional space: -f FILE is equivalent to -fFILE.

-Note: writing --input ARG (as opposed to --input=ARG) is ambiguous, meaning it is not possible to tell whether ARG is option’s argument or a positional argument.
+Note: Writing --input ARG (as opposed to --input=ARG) is ambiguous, meaning it is not possible to tell whether ARG is option’s argument or a positional argument.
 In usage patterns this will be interpreted as an option with argument only if a description (covered below) for that option is provided.
-Otherwise it will be interpreted as an option and separate positional argument.
+Otherwise, it will be interpreted as an option and a separate positional argument.

-Warning: options should be passed to rash after -- to be interpreted as script arguments.
-Other way it is to use them after another non option arg.
+Warning: Options should be passed to rash after -- to be interpreted as script arguments.
+Otherwise, they will be treated as options for rash itself:

-Elements (arguments, commands) enclosed with square brackets [] are marked to be optional.
+Elements (arguments, commands) enclosed with square brackets [] are marked as optional.
 It does not matter if elements are enclosed in the same or different pairs of brackets.

 Usage: my_program [command <argument>]